What is metastatic colorectal cancer (mCRC)?

 These symptoms can be serious.
 Keep in touch with your care team regularly.

-Your mCRC treatment options
+Your metastatic colorectal cancer treatment options

 Treatment options are available.
 Take an active role and talk to your doctor about your goals for your next treatment.
 Goals could look like slowing the growth of cancer to help you live longer, preserving quality of life, or managing the symptoms.
 No matter what combination of treatments you and your care team choose, the goal is to help you feel as good as you can for as long as you can.
 It’s important to follow your doctor’s instructions and keep taking your treatment.